UnlockedLabs/UnlockEdv2/README.md

 ### Steps

-- Clone the repository
+- Clone the repository.

-- `cp .env.example .env`
+- `cp .env.example .env`.

-- run `make init` to install dependencies and setup git hooks
+- run `make init` to install dependencies, setup git hooks, and run the containers.

-- run `make dev` to start the development environment in docker compose
+- run `make migrate` to run the initial migrations and populate database tables.

+- Optionally, If you wish to seed the database with some basic test data, run `make seed`.

+Subsequent runs can be done with `make dev`, which will start all the necessary containers with hot reloading on the client and the backend.

-NOTE: you must be sure to use `127.0.0.1` in place of `localhost`, as the cookies required for authentication are not shared between the two, and this can cause bad states in the browser that will prevent successful login/auth flow.
+**NOTE:** you _must_ be sure to use `127.0.0.1` in place of `localhost` in your browser, as the cookies required for authentication are not shared between the two, and this can cause bad states in the browser that will prevent successful login/auth flow.

 Login with `SuperAdmin` and password: `ChangeMe!`

 You will be prompted immediately to set a new password and name for the default facility, and then you will be redirected to the dashboard.

 **Integrations:**